 Whether you’re moving to a new state or one block over, one of the key items on your to-do list will be making sure your important mail finds you at your new home.
 Even if you seem to only get flyers and coupons, some critical communications still arrive only by snail mail.

-For some individuals, filling out a USPS change of address form may take care of it, but it’s not always that cut and dry.
+For some individuals, filling out a United States Postal Service (USPS) change of address form may take care of it, but it’s not always that cut and dry.

 To ensure none of your key correspondence goes into the wrong mailbox, let’s take a closer look at how to forward mail to another address.